LetsDevOps: Parameterized YAML Pipeline in Azure DevOps

 Introduction

-In this document we will understand Parametrized YAML pipeline.
-Further we will setup parameterized pipeline for different scenario with Demo.
+In this blog we will understand parametrized YAML pipeline.
+Further we will setup parameterized pipeline for different scenario in demo.

 What is the Parameterized YAML pipeline